Group B Streptococcus Infection in Newborns

 - African-American or Hispanic ethnicity

-What are the symptoms of group B strep infection?
+What are the symptoms of group B strep infection in a newborn?

 Newborn babies with group B strep usually get symptoms in the first 24 hours after birth.
 These symptoms may include: